-The tyre label evaluates the external rolling noise of tyres with a view to reducing environmental noise pollution.
+The tyre label measures the external road noise of tyres with a view to reducing environmental noise pollution.
 This is not the noise you hear inside your vehicle but the noise heard by people outside.

-Noise is measured in decibels (dB) and this number is used to give tyres a noise rating, indicated on the label by 1, 2 or 3 sound waves.
+On the label you will see the tyre's noise measurement in decibels (dB) along with a noise rating, indicated by 1, 2 or 3 sound waves.
 The quietest tyres have only one sound wave.

-If we consider two tyres of the same size rolling at the same speed, a tyre with one sound wave will be twice as quiet as a tyre with 2 sound waves and 4 times quieter than a tyre with 3 sound waves.
+For two tyres of the same size rolling at the same speed, a tyre with one sound wave will be twice as quiet as a tyre with two sound waves and four times quieter than a tyre with three sound waves.

 Winter tyres are designed to provide maximum safety at low temperatures (below 7°C) and on slippery, snow-covered or icy roads.
-Criteria such as wet grip are therefore not as important for winter tyres.
+Criteria such as wet grip are therefore not main criteria for winter tyres.

-Also, with their deeper tread providing better grip and traction on snow and ice, winter tyres are noisier than summer tyres.
+Also, winter tyres have a deeper tread to provide grip and traction on snow and ice, this makes them noisier than summer tyres.

 3 other key criteria not to be overlooked when buying tyres

 Tyre labelling has its limits.
-It only includes 3 performance criteria whereas most tests published by test organisations use around fifteen.
+It only includes three performance criteria whereas most tests published by test organisations use around fifteen(!).

 1. Tyre life